ShellyLeee/STA303-24F-Project/README.md

 > Project Code Guidance of Artificial Intelligence B in 2024 Fall, Department of Statistics and Data Science, SUSTech

-In this project, the course has provided basic DQN and Q-learning algorithms and visualization code.
+In this project, the basic DQN and Q-learning algorithms and visualization code are already provided.

-On this basis, we have used DQN to perform hyperparameter analysis, formulated a new strategy for fine-tuning evaluation metric, benefit visualization, and implemented Double DQN and Dueling DQN algorithms to achieve a better performance.
+Based on the given algorithms, we have used DQN to perform hyperparameter analysis, formulated a new strategy for fine-tuning evaluation metric, benefit visualization, and implemented Double DQN and Dueling DQN algorithms to achieve a better performance.

 ## Code Structure